The Novozymes Touch

 Beyond ensuring compliance with global minimum standards, Novozymes’ sites develop local social responsibility strategies.
 In 2010, Novozymes will launch a comprehensive global initiative targeting social performance.
 The initiative will further integrate social responsibility into day-to-day activities by rethinking approaches at sites, in regions, and in business units, as well as toward individual employees.

-Labor rights and supplier performance
+Human rights and supplier performance

 For related information on Novozymes’ approach to human and labor rights, please refer to Financial and sustainability discussion and Environmental, social, and knowledge data.